Yossi/outline-tg-bot/README.md

 `/r` - restart the bot.
 `/data` - Show all the stored data for the chat where you sent the command from.
 `/data clear <key>` - delete all the data in `<key>`.
 If the bot throws an exception it will send it to you in a pm.
+The bot will spit out log messages at the info level when messages come in or out.
+It does not attempt to permanently save these logs anywhere.
+Data stored by the bot (like the list of domains to bypass) lives in `data/bot.persist`.

 ## Setup
 Clone this repo and `cd` into it.
 `git clone https://github.com/Yossi/outline-tg-bot.git`
 `cd outline-tg-bot`

-Talk to [@botfather](https://t.me/botfather) and get an api key.
+Talk to the [@botfather](https://t.me/botfather) and get an api key.
 Open `data/secrets.py.example` and add the api key in the right place.
-Also add your tg user id to list of admins.
+Also add your tg user id to the list of admins.
-Save this edited file as `data/secrets.py` (no `.example` on the end).
+Save this edited file as `data/secrets.py` (without `.example` on the end).

 - **If you are going to use docker, skip ahead to [that section](#docker).**